Polyfill for "JS objects in wasm"

 The first slots in the heap in foo.js are considered a stack.
 This stack, like typical program execution stacks, grows down.
 JS objects are pushed on the bottom of the stack, and their index in the stack is the identifier that's passed to wasm.
 A stack pointer is maintained to figure out where the next item is pushed.

 JS objects are then only removed from the bottom of the stack as well.
 Removal is simply storing null then incrementing a counter.
-Because of the "stack-y" nature of this scheme it only works for when wasm doesn't hold onto a JS object (aka it only gets a "reference" in Rust parlance).
+Because of the "stack-y" nature of this scheme it only works for when Wasm doesn't hold onto a JS object (aka it only gets a "reference" in Rust parlance).

 Let's take a look at an example.